 The popular Extended Project Qualification (EPQ) allows students to extend their abilities beyond the A Level syllabus and prepare for university or their future career.
-It is worth half an A Level (70 UCAS points) so can be used to earn extra UCAS points.
+It is worth half an A Level (a maximum of 24 UCAS points) so can be used to earn extra UCAS points.

 It is a standalone qualification designed to extend and develop students’ skills in independent research and project management.

 Students must have achieved a minimum of Grade 4 or above in both English and Mathematics and Grade C (equivalent) in at least 3 other GCSE/Level 2 qualifications.

 The EPQ requires students to carry out research on a topic that they have chosen and is not covered by their other qualifications.
 They then use this research to produce a written report and, in the case of practical projects, an artefact or a production.

 A student can take inspiration from something studied in class or something completely unrelated to their studies.

 The EPQ is overseen by a project supervisor, typically a teacher who is not a specialist in the chosen area.
 The supervisor guides their student through the process.

 What careers would this be suitable for?